KarinKazarian/LifeLine/index.md

 ### Improving poor habits

-The same research demonstrates the importance of clear,consistent and logical rules when it comes to screen time restrictions.
+The same research demonstrates the importance of clear, consistent and logical rules when it comes to screen time restrictions.
 It is simply infuriating for most people to lose functionality or access without knowing precisely why and what they should do about it when their screen time is restricted directly or indirectly.
 Moreover, educational level, age and self-efficacy must be considered to devise appropriate solutions to reduce domestic screen time.

 ### Existing superapps